egarza/sudmex_tms_main/README.md

 Preprocessing was done using `fmriprep`, and the pipeline is the file `fmriprepTMS.SGE`.
 Processing was done using `xcpEngine`, and the pipeline is the file `xcpEngineFuncTMS.SGE`, while the `xcp_Engine` folder includes the `cohort` and `designs`files.

 The `tms_location` folder has all the individual TMS locations in csv, the individual spheres and the code to produce them, as well as the images needed for our manuscript Figures.
+The script `SimulateTargetTMS.m` was used to create the cortical locations of the TMS localization in `Matlab`

 ### Analysis